 “Do I know you?”
 I say.

-“Depends on what you define as ‘you’” he says.
+“Depends on what you define as ‘you’”

-“This is not what I planned with this trip”
+“This is not what I had planned”

-“Who is talking to me?” he says, “To help you I need to know who is doing the looking.
-I need to see you!”
+“Who is talking to me?
+To help you I need to know who is doing the looking.
+I need to see you”

-“I wouldn’t recommend that” he says.
+“I wouldn’t recommend that”

 “This is an awakening.
 Not to let the cat out of the bag too easily.
 I once had a guy who came here for a whole year.
 He only had a year.
 He wanted to attain some higher level of thinking.
 At the end of it he said that he feels no better than before.
 He said his life before he came was better than it is now.
 My job is done, I told him.
 Are you already there now our Fin-Lad of Nodfa?”